-ADMISSION GUIDELINES FOR APPROVING PRACTICAL LEGAL TRAINING REQUIREMENTS ADMISSION GUIDELINES NUMBER 2 OF 2015
+ADMISSION GUIDELINES FOR APPROVING PRACTICAL LEGAL TRAINING REQUIREMENTS ADMISSION GUIDELINES NUMBER 2 (2019)

-ISSUED BY THE CHIEF JUSTICE UNDER RULE 9AA(1)( b) OF THE SUPREME COURT (ADMISSION) RULES 2004
+ISSUED BY THE CHIEF JUSTICE UNDER RULE 9AA(1)(b) OF THE SUPREME COURT (ADMISSION) RULES 2004

-- 1. Rule 9AA(1)(b) of the Supreme Court (Admission) Rules 2004 provides that the Chief Justice may issue guidelines for approving practical legal training requirements that set out skills, values and practice areas, and performance criteria for elements for the skills, values and practice areas- - (i) for courses for rule 7; and - (ii) against which approved practical legal training requirements are decided. - 2.
-I issue the Law Admissions Consultative Committee's Practical Legal Training Competency Standards for Entry-level Lawyers attached, as the guidelines for approving practical legal training requirements pursuant to rule 9AA(1)(b) of the Supreme Court (Admission) Rules 2004.
+- 1. Rule 9AA(1)(b) of the Supreme Court (Admission) Rules 2004 provides that the Chief Justice may issue guidelines for approving practical legal training requirements that set out skills, values and practice areas, and performance criteria for elements for the skills, values and practice areas - (i) for courses for rule 7; and - (ii) against which approved practical legal training requirements are decided. - 2.
+I issue the Law Admissions Consultative Committee's Practical Legal Training Competency Standard for Entry-Level Lawyers, attached, as the guidelines for approving practical legal training requirements pursuant to rule 9AA(1)(b) of the Supreme Court (Admission) Rules 2004. - 3.
+I withdraw any earlier guidelines issued for approving practical legal training requirements pursuant to rule 9AA(1)(b) of the Supreme Court (Admission) Rules 2004.